Deh Now, Kakasharaf

-Deh Now (ده نو, also Romanized as Deh-e Now and Dehnow) is a village in Kakasharaf Rural District, in the Central District of Khorramabad County, Lorestan Province, Iran.
-At the 2006 census, its population was 85, in 14 families.
+Deh Now (ده نو) (Note: Also romanized as Deh-e Now and Dehnow) is a village in Kakasharaf Rural District of the Central District in Khorramabad County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 85 in 14 households.
+The following census in 2011 counted 99 people in 23 households.
+The 2016 census measured the population of the village as 112 people in 31 households.